VFitSeniorDesign/VFiT-Codebase/Readme.md

 > git clone git@github.com:VFitSeniorDesign/VFiT-Codebase.git

-Switch to the branch aryaman_testing:
+Switch to the branch ece_day:

-> git checkout aryaman_testing
+> git checkout ece_day

 The repository can be found at https://github.com/VFitSeniorDesign/VFiT-Codebase/tree/main Once all the software is installed, the project can be setup by running the following commands: